 Did you find the right Okavango variant for you?

-For more articles like this, keep reading here on Philkotse.com.
+For more variant guides, and other car buying and selling tips, keep reading here on Philkotse.com.

 Geely Philippines has been making a statement in the local crossover segment through its Coolray and Azkarra models.
 Now, Geely PH has expanded its model lineup as it officially enters the tightly contested local seven-seater SUV segment.
 Geely’s challenger in the midsize SUV segment is dubbed as Okavango.
 It is a seven-seater SUV that is set to maintain Geely PH’s positive sales momentum.
 The name Okavango was derived from North-western Botswana’s vast inland delta, Okavango Delta.
 In 2014, UNESCO has recognized the Okavango Delta as its 1,000th World Heritage Site.
 It was also declared as one of the 7 Natural Wonders of Africa.
 The 2021 Geely Okavango is offered in two variants, Comfort and Urban, which are both equipped with a 1.5-liter turbocharged gasoline engine featuring a 48-volt electric motor.
 The Okavango has a starting price of Php 1,208,000 for the Comfort variant while the top-spec Urban trim is priced at Php 1,328,000.
 Geely PH is offering the 2021 Okavango with the following exterior colors: Storm Grey, Porcelain White, Luna Silver, and Marble Black.